stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 [[toc]]

-## Getting Started
+## Getting started

-### The basics: Devices and Functions
+### The basics: devices and functions

-At the highest level, a Thingpedia entries is just a nodejs package, whose main entry point is a _device class_.
+At the highest level, a Thingpedia entry is just a nodejs package, whose main entry point is a _device class_.

 From a device class, the system will obtain _device instances_,